Juntos Board Members

 Emiliano is a longtime organizer for labor issues and immigration reform and has worked on these issues for over 10 years.
 Originally from El Paso, TX, Emiliano identifies as a Chicano.
-Emiliano is a lead organizer with UNITE HERE Local 274, the hotel and food service workers union and the home of the Fast for Safe Schools.
+Emiliano is a lead organizer with UNITE HERE Local 274, the hotel and food service workers union.
 Emiliano joined the board in 2013.

 Kasey Thompson is a consultant and social entrepreneur dedicated to improving opportunity and equity for vulnerable youth.
 She has worked alongside immigrant communities throughout her career – from research and microcredit support in Quito, Ecuador, to building the capacity of neighborhood organizations in Eastern North and Southeast Philadelphia, to grantmaking in the region.
 Kasey works with groups to design new initiatives, secure resources, communicate powerfully, and sustain high quality programs that effect positive social change.
 She holds a Master’s degree in Nonprofit Management and is certified as a Trauma-Competent Professional by Lakeside Global Institute.
 Kasey joined the Board of Juntos in spring 2018 and currently serves as Treasurer.

 Jennifer Harford Vargas | Board Member